 - 1. Safely pull to the side of the road.
-Put the transmission in neutral (Manual) or Park (Automatic), and set the parking brake.
-Turn off all the accessories, and turn on the hazard indicator. - 2.
+Put the transmission in neutral (manual) or Park (automatic), and set the parking brake.
+Turn off all the accessories, and turn on the hazard lights. - 2.
 If you see steam and/or spray coming from under the hood, turn off the engine.
 Wait until you see no more signs of steam or spray, then open the hood.